cloudigrade/cloudigrade/README.rst

 Developing Locally with OpenShift
 ---------------------------------

-By far the best way to develop **cloudigrade** is with it runing locally, allowing you to benefit from quick code reloads and easy debugging while offloading running supporting services to OpenShift.
+By far the best way to develop **cloudigrade** is with it running locally, allowing you to benefit from quick code reloads and easy debugging while offloading running supporting services to OpenShift.
 There are multiple make targets available to make this process easy.
 For example to start a cluster and deploy the supporting services all you'd need to run is:

 .. code-block:: bash